 One of the most useful tools that I have in my office is an x-ray or a radiograph.
 Radiographs allow me to see things that I cannot see such as small cavities, bone defects under gums, or wisdom teeth that have not come out into the mouth.
-Radiographs combined with visual and tactile senses allow me to do a through exam to check the overall health of the mouth.
-Unfortunately x-rays get a bad rap because of bad science reporting on dental x-rays.
+Radiographs combined with visual and tactile senses allow me to do a thorough exam to check the overall health of the mouth.
+Unfortunately, x-rays get a bad rap because of bad science reporting on dental x-rays.
 However, dental x-rays are safe as the dosage of radiation is low.
 For this article to compare radiation levels received by dental x-rays, I will compare it to the average daily dose of radiation a person receives in South Louisiana which is as most of my readers know at sea level.
-The three types of x-rays that I use are intraoral, panoramic, and three dimensional x-rays.
+The three types of x-rays that I use are intraoral, panoramic, and three-dimensional x-rays.
 Each type gives me a specific type of information to make good recommendations for my patients.

-Intraoral x-rays are the most common x-ray that is used in my office, and probably the type that most people are familiar.
-These are the x-rays where the dental assistant or the hygienist puts a small device or piece of film in your mouth, has you bite onto it, and then pushes a button.
+Intraoral x-rays are the most common x-ray that is used in my office, and probably the type that most people are familiar with.
+These are the x-rays where the dental assistant or the hygienist puts a small device or piece of film in your mouth, have you bite onto it, and then pushes a button.
 Thirty years ago, the most common type of intraoral x-ray was a film x-ray manufactured with Kodak technology and one exposure of that was the equivalent of 2 days of background radiation.
 In my office, I use a digital sensor because it uses much less radiation and is much easier to keep track of and to show my patients what I am doing.
 The dose from one of these x-rays is the equivalent of half a day of background radiation.
-Usually for a patient’s first visit where I need to do a full check on each tooth, I like to take 18 x-rays which is a full mouth set or FMX for short and this is the equivalent of 9 days of regular background radiation.
-The FMX is usually taken every 3 to 5 years depending on the health of the teeth and the patient’s history of oral disease such as cavities or gum disease.
-Also I will like to take sets of 4 intra oral x-rays at the regular cleaning check ups and this is a decent indicator of oral health.
+Usually, for a patient’s first visit where I need to do a full check on each tooth, I like to take 18 x-rays which is a full mouth set or FMX for short and this is the equivalent of 9 days of regular background radiation.
+The FMX is usually taken every 3 to 5 years depending on the health of the teeth and the patient’s history of oral diseases such as cavities or gum disease.
+Also, I will like to take sets of 4 intra oral x-rays at the regular cleaning check-ups and this is a decent indicator of oral health.
 These images are called bitewings.
 For patients who get cavities regularly, I like to get bitewings every 6 months so that we can treat the cavity while it is small whereas if a patient has not had a cavity in the past 2 years, I like to take them once per year.
 By using digital technology, the biggest benefit of intraoral x-rays is comparing x-rays year after year to see what has changed and what has remained the same.

 The next type of x-ray that I take often in my office is a panoramic x-ray or a pano for short.
 Pano’s are useful because they only take 10 seconds to take and they give me an image of the entire mouth.
-The patient stands in the x-ray unit, and bites down on a small piece of plastic that helps line the front teeth with the sensor.
-The x-ray unit rotates around the head completely getting a two dimensional image of the jaws and only uses about the equivalent of radiation exposure from one day.
+The patient stands in the x-ray unit and bites down on a small piece of plastic that helps line the front teeth with the sensor.
+The x-ray unit rotates around the head completely getting a two-dimensional image of the jaws and only uses about the equivalent of radiation exposure from one day.
 While I cannot see smaller cavities on a panoramic x-ray, I can see bigger cavities as well as the full roots of teeth which is needed if I have to extract a tooth.
 Pano’s are primarily used in children so that dentists can assess growing and make sure that all the teeth are coming in properly and in the correct order.
 I find these x-rays very useful as well when I have a patient who is unable to take the full series of intraoral x-rays either due to gagging or pain.
 Finally, I find these images useful when a new patient wants to talk about necessary treatment as I can help the patient formulate a great plan from having a good full view of the mouth.

-The last type of x-ray that I use is a three dimensional x-ray or a CBCT which stands for cone beam computed tomography.
+The last type of x-ray that I use is a three-dimensional x-ray or a CBCT which stands for cone beam computed tomography.
 CBCT’s are the newest type of dental x-ray though they have been out for around 20 years.
-The biggest issue with intraoral and panoramic x-rays are that they are 2D (i.e. flat) images of a 3D structure (the jaw).
-CBCT’s were originally developed and became popular as a way to plan implants as a good 3D image of the bone is needed to decided where and how to place an implant.
+The biggest issue with intraoral and panoramic x-rays is that they are 2D (i.e. flat) images of a 3D structure (the jaw).
+CBCT’s were originally developed and became popular as a way to plan implants as a good 3D image of the bone is needed to decide where and how to place an implant.
 With modern technology, I can take a CBCT and scan a stone model into my computer and merge the two.
 By doing this, I can plan out implants and decide how and where to place them exactly by using my 3D printer to make guides for the implant placement.
-These x-rays though have become more useful in root canals as it helps dentist find all of the nerve without having to take 2 or 3 intraoral x-rays.
+These x-rays though have become more useful in root canals as it helps the dentist find all of the nerves without having to take 2 or 3 intraoral x-rays.
 These images are also useful for braces as dentist can see where all the bone and teeth are and plan out tooth movement on a computer along with stone models.
 The amount of radiation exposure varies quite a bit with these machines with smaller images of 2 to 3 teeth being around half a day of exposure and images of both jaws and the joint might be 5 days of exposure.

-X-rays are a critical part of dentistry and have made the diagnosing and treating of dental disease much more predictable.
+X-rays are a critical part of dentistry and have made the diagnosing and treating dental disease much more predictable.
 Taking a few low radiation dose x-rays on a routine basis can help prevent the dentist from needing to take more x-rays in the future as well as save money from fixing problems before they become larger.
 If you are in need of a complete exam to check for issues in your mouth, please call us at 504-392-5104 and we will help you out.